sgaukroger/PCMS/README.md

 ### File Structure
 The packages will be broken up into a number of subsystems.
 These include:
 - Backend (Software that interacts with the SQL backend)
+- Frontend (The GUI)
+- Documentation (All relevent documentation lives here)